 - Royal Commission into Institutional Responses to Child Sexual Abuse Final Report (2017)

-The Victorian Government is investing $2.9 million to create a Redress Scheme for people who experienced child abuse and neglect while in institutional care between 1928-1990.
+The Victorian Government is investing $7.5 million to create a redress scheme for people who experienced child abuse and neglect while in institutional care prior to 1990 (the Scheme).

-To register your interest in receiving updated information on the Scheme or taking part in the consultation, email VictorianGovernmentRedressScheme@dffh.vic.gov.au.
+If you are interested in receiving updated information or would like to take part in the consultation, email VictorianGovernmentRedressScheme@dffh.vic.gov.au.